Cruising down the Amazon River on a slow boat is a unique way for travelers to experience nature on the world’s largest river.

 Before the trip, try to get on the boat as early as possible to pick a good spot to hang your hammock.

 A spot where you can stretch your bed since sleeping all bent will give you back pain, not too close to the river since you can get wet when rain blows under the roof and try to find a place where you can not get boxed in between a couple of hammocks you want some privacy.

 Food on both our boats was good with big portions.
-If you do not like the food on the boat there usually is a cafeteria selling some snacks.
+If you do not like the boat’s food, there is usually a cafeteria selling some snacks.

-We did boat trips in Brazil, one downriver from Tabatinga to Manaus (4 days), and one upriver from Manaus to Puerto Velho (7 days).
+In Brazil, we did boat trips, one downriver from Tabatinga to Manaus (4 days) and one upriver from Manaus to Puerto Velho (7 days).

-I would recommend doing this trip with a friend, it is good to have someone to talk to and to watch your stuff when leaving your hammock.
+I would recommend making this trip with a friend.
+It is good to have someone to talk to and to watch your stuff when leaving your hammock.
 The boat trip from Leticia to Iquitos in Peru is another route popular with backpackers.